-As you may expect, RALs are most appealing to people who want or need their tax refund money now, either to pay urgent bills or debts or buy something they’ve been anxiously waiting for.
-People who plan to sock away their refund in a savings account (or splurge on a vacation or other luxury) can typically afford more time to wait for the payment to come directly from the IRS.
-RALs have earned a reputation for inflated fees and rates that take advantage of the people who need their refund dollars the most.
+RALs and RACs are most appealing to people who want or need their tax refund money as soon as possible.
+As you may expect, they’ve earned a reputation for inflated fees and rates that take advantage of the people who need their refund dollars the most.

 Companies providing RALs are typically eager to offer them to any qualifying customer.
 Low-income and moderate-income taxpayers may have a harder time saying no, even if they want to avoid interest and fees if they see a loan as their best option to access tax refund funds they need right away.
 Before you resort to a loan that disadvantages you, try these options to get your tax refund as soon as possible, without involving lenders: